sky54000/Docker_Blih/README.md

 The project give read permisson to 'ramassage-tek'.

-Please be careful when using this project, after executing it, always verify your submit with `git clone`.
+Please be careful when using this project, after executing it, always verify your submit using `make logs`.

 ## Configuration